 For decades, neuroscience has shown that depression isn’t just a disorder of mood.
-Unquestionably, depression is also a disorder of brain structure and function.
+Depression is also a disorder of brain structure and function.
 In particular, we know that depression can lead to shrinkage of the hippocampi in your brain.
-Now that’s an alarming piece of information!
+That’s a concerning piece of information.
 In fact, this is not a new finding.
 We have known for years that people with depression often have smaller hippocampi.

 What are the Hippocampi?